 Literary Links to Shakespeare: All Saints’, Billesley, Warwickshire

 It is said that Shakespeare married Anne Hathaway here but no records exist.
 We do know that Shakespeare’s Granddaughter, Elizabeth was married here.
-The CCT have produced an eight-mile walking trail leaflet, which can be downloaded on their website.
+The CCT have produced an eight-mile walking trail leaflet, which explores the area’s connections to the Bard and which can be downloaded on their website.

 The Churches Conservation Trust are celebrating their 50th Anniversary this year and for Churches Tourism Week they are launching a challenge, The Great national Steeple Chase, to raise funds for Heritage crime.
 Find out more at www.visitchurches.org.uk